tilt-dev/tilt.build/blog/_posts/2020-04-02-march-commit-of-the-month.md

 ![A photo of the Tilt new UI with green and red icons of different shapes for each different state](/assets/images/march-2020-commit-of-the-month/now.png)

-Even in grayscale it’s now easy to tell that these icons represent different states.
+Even in grayscale, it’s now easy to tell that these icons represent different states.

 Thanks to Han Yu and Nick Santos for their work on this!